robbie-cao/note/architecture-pattern.md

 ## Message Bus

+Message bus architecture describes the principle of using a software system that can receive and send messages using one or more communication channels, so that applications can interact without needing to know specific details about each other.
+It is a style for designing applications where interaction between applications is accomplished by passing messages (usually asynchronously) over a common bus.

 Connect all applications through a logical component known as a message bus.
 A message bus specializes in transporting messages between applications.
 A message bus contains three key elements:

 - A set of agreed-upon message schemas